oracle/coherence/README.md

 ## <a name="intro"></a>Introduction

 [Coherence](http://coherence.java.net/) is a scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
 The product is used at scale, for both compute and raw storage, in a vast array of industries such as critical financial trading systems, high performance telecommunication products and eCommerce applications.

-Typically these deployments do not tolerate any downtime and Coherence is chosen due its novel features in death detection, application data evolvability, and the robust, battle-hardened core of the product that enables it to be seamlessly deployed and adapted within any ecosystem.
+Typically these deployments do not tolerate any downtime and Coherence is chosen due to its novel features in death detection, application data evolvability, and the robust, battle-hardened core of the product that enables it to be seamlessly deployed and adapted within any ecosystem.

-At a high level, Coherence provides an implementation of the all too familiar `Map<K,V>` interface but rather than storing the associated data in the local process it is partitioned (or sharded) across a number of designated remote nodes.
-The partitioning enables applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.
+At a high level, Coherence provides an implementation of the familiar `Map<K,V>` interface but rather than storing the associated data in the local process it is partitioned (or sharded) across a number of designated remote nodes.
+This partitioning enables applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.

-The Coherence interface `NamedCache<K,V>` (an extension of `Map<K,V`) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes for locally executed mutations) the data set.
+The Coherence interface `NamedCache<K,V>` (an extension of `Map<K,V>) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes for locally executed mutations) the data set.
 These capabilities, in addition to numerous other features, allow Coherence to be used as a framework to write robust, distributed applications.

 ## <a name="acquire"></a>How to Get Coherence Community Edition

 <!-- When a user is required to perform an action, Oracle recommends to use a Gerund (where possible)Downloading, Installing, Configuring, Obtaining in this case.
 "Obtaining Coherence Community Edition -->

-As Coherence is generally embedded into an application by using Coherence APIs, you can download it from Maven:
+As Coherence is generally embedded into an application by using Coherence APIs, the natural place to consume this dependency is from Maven:

 ```xml
 <dependencies>